nayakmk/tracing-jaeger-sleuth-zipkin-k8s/Readme.md

 https://ryanharrison.co.uk/2021/08/06/distributed-tracing-spring-boot-jaeger.html

+This project is based on:

+  1. Spring Sleuth
+  2. Sleuth Brave
+  3. OpenTracing
+  4. Zipkin Collector
+  5. Jaeger UI

 ## Testing

 Simply try to call a Book API and it inturn calls to read Author data.
 As a result we get this in tracing.